 Despite this, though, Kabuki Quantum Fighter just isn’t a very original game.
 I am 100% okay with that, because when it’s running on all cylinders it provides some of the best pure platforming moments on the system.
 There may be only five levels here, but each one is a gem.
 What this game really amounts to is a series of intricate obstacle courses where you’re vaulting from outcropping to outcropping through a gauntlet of hazards, including enemies, spikes, slippery ice, rushing water, treadmills, and a strict time limit.
 The controls are so precise and the flow of the game so smooth that you just naturally fall into a Zen-like groove as you get a feel for each level.
 Even when you have plenty of time, it still feels so good to keep up that forward momentum as you flip and climb all over the scenery on your way to the next boss.
-It’s all about that flow.
+It’s all about the flow.

 The bosses themselves are another highlight.
 They’re all completely distinct from one another and very exciting to fight, with relatively complex attack patterns for a game of this type and vintage.
 The plant monster from level three and the spider robot from level four are definitely highlights.
 Beating these guys, especially without using your special weapons, is extremely satisfying.

 The graphics and animation are excellent overall.
 I already praised the bio-mechanical horror art style and humanoid characters like Scott himself and several of the bosses animate beautifully for an NES game.
 The music is interesting, although it might be more interesting than memorable in the end.
 It’s very experimental, with sharp, mechanical percussion over oddly-arranged blips and beeps.
 It’s suitably up-tempo for the action on screen and fits with the whole computer horror theme of the game, but you probably won’t still be humming it after you switch the console off.